The Toxic Spectre of Misogyny and How It Affects Our Teens.

 - 4 min read

-I also wasn’t sure if I was reading some playground taunts like the ones you might experience as a child – but no, the words “Eurasian fluff” came out of a grown man’s mouth when describing Nadia Lim in her context as a leader.
-A male leader of a multi-million dollar company, assigning sexist, racist terminology to a female leader while maligning both her gravitas as a high achieving entrepreneur, her ability to choose how to dress, and her heritage.
-I felt so deeply disappointed for Nadia, for all the work she has done, for all the jobs she has created through her empire, the respect she has in her industry, and the role model she is for young women entrepreneurs.
-However, misogyny is a phenomenon that happens in every workplace and to many women who are walking through the labyrinth of leadership.
+I also wasn’t sure if I was reading some playground taunt like the ones you might experience as a child – but no, the words “Eurasian fluff” came out of a grown man’s mouth when describing Nadia Lim in her context as a leader.
+A male leader of a multi million dollar company, assigning sexist, racist terminology to a female leader while maligning both her gravitas as a high achieving entrepeneur, her ability to choose how to dress, and her heritage.
+I felt so deeply disappointed for Nadia, for all the work she has done, for all the jobs she has created through her empire, the respect she has in her industry, and the role model she is for young women entrepeneurs.
+However mysogyny is a phenomenon that happens in every workplace and to many women who are walking through the labyrinth of leadership.
 I paused to reflect on why I was so worked up about this - why does it matter?

 Simply put, it matters because our kids are watching us.
 With sexual violence increasing, and the main perpetrators being men aged 15 years -19 years, and the victims, young women of the same age, these comments perpetuate the toxic power and control continuum.
 Our kids are smart, media savvy, and taking it all in while learning how to ‘be’ in this world – boys learn how you treat women, and girls learn that their bodies will always be for public consumption and derision.

-I spend much of my life working with young women, in various capacities, but most recently through Enlighten Education NZ, and these comments matter to me because these sexist comments reinforce what girls are being educated to believe.
+I spend much of my life working with young women, in various capacities, but most recently through The Future You Project, and these comments matter to me because these sexist comments reinforce what girls are being educated to believe.
 Reinforcing these societal

-It's not about what we say, it's about what we think and believe AND say.
+Its not about what we say, its about what we think and believe, AND say.
 Calling out the business owner who said these words is fair enough – but he will likely just stop saying divisive comments in public forums but continue them in places where he is heralded as a hero.
-Boys need to grow up knowing that women are of equal value to men, understanding how to be an ally for women and advocate for ending the sort of behaviour that was on display by someone who should have known better.
+Boys need to grow up knowing that women are of equal value to men, understanding how to be an ally for women, and an advocate for ending the sort of behaviour that was on display by someone who should have known better.

 “Powerful men who have been called out by #MeToo have left the room, but the room itself still looks very much the same.”
 Susan Faludi, Author.

-So how can we affect change for the next generation?
-Harvard University has cited some practical suggestions for supporting young people to build resilience and understanding of what toxic masculinity and misogyny can do to self-esteem.
-I have also added some tips from Enlighten’s own cache of tools:
+So how can we effect change for our next generation?
+Harvard University has cited some practical suggestions for supporting young people to build resilience and understanding of what toxic masculinity and misogyny can do to self esteem.

 Build solidarity amongst young people.
-Talk to young people about building solidarity and taking collective action against harassment.
+Talk to young people about building solidarity and taking collective action against harrassment.
 It’s important to underscore for both sexes the power of standing together and collective action.

 Be aware of what you say and the beliefs underpinning your views on sexism – they may surprise you.